EmilyWorld/SimpleImage/README.md

 # SimpleImage

-It is a library made by Nick Parlante from Stanford University, using Pillow library; extends Python’s functionality in terms of digital image processing.
+It is a library, using Pillow library; extends Python’s functionality in terms of digital image processing.

 --------------------
 Stanford CS106AP SimpleImage